Aliases for NFATC4 Gene

 GeneCards Summary for NFATC4 Gene

-NFATC4 (Nuclear Factor Of Activated T-Cells, Cytoplasmic, Calcineurin-Dependent 4) is a Protein Coding gene.
-Diseases associated with NFATC4 include dilated cardiomyopathy.
-Among its related pathways are GPCR Pathway and GPCR Pathway.
-GO annotations related to this gene include transcription coactivator activity and sequence-specific DNA binding RNA polymerase II transcription factor activity.
-An important paralog of this gene is NFATC1.
+NFATC4 (Nuclear Factor Of Activated T Cells 4) is a Protein Coding gene.
+Diseases associated with NFATC4 include Leukostasis and Andersen Cardiodysrhythmic Periodic Paralysis.
+Among its related pathways are GPCR Pathway and HTLV-I infection.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription coactivator activity.
+An important paralog of this gene is NFATC3.

 UniProtKB/Swiss-Prot for NFATC4 Gene